nirajrules/dockerworkshop/17InterlockSample/README.md

 ## Steps to run the sample

-1. Git clone the folder locally
+1. Clone the folder locally

 2. Create Docker Secrets